eclipse-tractusx/tractusx-edc-kafka-extension/INSTALL.md

 To understand the technical implementation:

 - See the [Kafka Broker Extension README](poc/kafka-pull/README.md) for details on the extension components
-- Examine the configuration files in the `runtimes/edc` directory to understand the setup
+- Review the [Helm Chart](charts/edc-kafka-demo) to see how the components are connected and configured
-- Review the Docker Compose file to see how the components are connected
+- Look at the [kafka-consumer](poc/runtimes/kafka/kafka-consumer) and [kafka-producer](poc/runtimes/kafka/kafka-producer) applications to understand how apps can publish and consume data from kafka using the kafka extension

 ## Next Steps